Last Updated on

 It’s only when you descend down to the temperate greener world beneath the mountains you become aware of the road danger.

 You ride through more waterfalls along a gravelly, stony dirt road, racing through the spray and earth through numerous sudden changes in elevation.

 While this is fun, some reality hits when you see crosses marking the spots vehicles have veered over the edge of the road into the deep valley below.

-Occasionally tyres and shards of metal come into view just beyond the periphery of the road; mechanical carcases that fell victim to the precarious plight of local travel in this part of the world.
+Occasionally tires and shards of metal come into view just beyond the periphery of the road; mechanical carcasses that fell victim to the precarious plight of local travel in this part of the world.